Subscribe to stay on top of our latest content!

 You may also want to consider what can be done to make your customers more loyal.
 Loyalty schemes involve providing a freebie once multiple purchases have been made.
 For instance, Waterstones have their Waterstones Plus scheme.
 For every £10 you spend you earn a stamp, and 10 stamps gives you £10 credit.
 This means, customers need to spend £100 to get £10 back, the equivalent of 10 per cent.
 However, the way they’ve created the scheme encourages customers to return, rather than simply offering 10 per cent off one purchase.

-Communication with your customers is key and so you should keep the conversation going with a user long after they’ve made their first purchase.
+Communication with your customers is key and so you should keep the conversation going with them long after they’ve made their first purchase.

 Don’t forget that good communication stretches as far as social media too.
 You should aim to reply to any tweets and comments, whether it’s helping the customer out or simply thanking them for their order.